 It is used as a simple dessert after Sunday meals in the family, almost always served with the traditional Turkish Coffee.

 The quantities on this recipe are for two loaves, so if you prefer, you can freeze one for later.
-It is a great bread for potlucks, great for your kid to take to school in his lunch box, great for when you have company for coffee and many other occasions when you just need something sweet.
-Did I mention picnics and breakfast?
-Perfect for these ones too!
+It is a great bread for potlucks, great for your kid to take to school in his lunch box, great for when you have company for coffee and many other occasions when you just need something to calm down your sweet tooth.

 Enjoy and let me know if you liked it!
 And if you did, maybe you want to take a look at this Sour Cherries Sweet Cornbread too.
 It is also very delicious and very Romanian.